Algebraic structures of Vassiliev invariants for knot families: k-parametric families

+\paragraph{Primality.} The question on the number of generators of the algebra of such Vassiliev invariants is poorly studied.
+General argumentation tell that there may exist families with finitely generated algebras.
 However, there can appear topological symmetries that impose algebraic relations on Vassiliev invariants.
-This does not make 1-parametric Vassiliev invariants to be infinitely generated.
+It seems that this does not make 1-parametric Vassiliev invariants to be infinitely generated.
 However, in the case of $k>1$, relations on Vassiliev invariants can be restrictive enough for the algebra to be infinitely generated.
 An example is provided by the 2-parametric family of torus knots $T[m,n]$, see Section~\ref{sec:T[m,n]}.

 \paragraph{Algebraic independence.} In a $k$-parametric knot family, there are $\leq k$ algebraically independent Vassiliev invariants.
 The algebraic independence of a set of Vassiliev invariants can be checked using the following theorem~\cite{lefschetz2005algebraic}.
 Polynomials $P_1$, \dots, $P_m$ in $x_1$, \dots, $x_n$ are algebraically independent iff the Jacobian matrix